 The Two Plants We Call Savory

 The first, and most popular is an annual plant called Summer Savory-Saturneja hortensis.
 To understand Binomial Nomenclature, what we also call Botanical Latin read this piece.
-Botanical Latin-A Little Help.
+Latin for Gardeners.

-It is small, with narrow green/bronze leaves and the scent and flavor should be a little piney and with a little sweetness.
+Summer Savory is small, with narrow green/bronze leaves and the scent and flavor should be a little piney and with a bit of sweetness.
 It is the sweetness and delicacy which makes it the more popular of the two.
-It grows less than two feet tall and makes a fine container plant and can be grown on your patio or balcony or indoors on a sunny window sill.
+The plant grows less than two feet tall, and it makes a fine container plant and can be grown on your patio or balcony or indoors on a sunny window sill.

-Winter Savory-this one is Satureja-Montana.
-Winter Savory is a perennial and hardy as far north as zone 5.
-Here is how to find your USDA plant hardiness zone.
+How about Winter Savory; this one is called Satureja-Montana.
+Winter Savory is perennial and hardy as far north as Zone 5.
+If you would like to grow it, here is how to find your USDA plant hardiness zone.

-.
-You will find the flavor of the perennial plant to be similar.
-Here, however, is its limitation, it is a bit more bitter and the leaves themselves are slightly wider and tougher to eat.
+How about the taste?
+You will find the flavor of the perennial plant to be similar to that of the annual herb.
+Here, however, is its limitation; it is a bit more bitter and the leaves themselves are slightly wider and tougher in texture.

-It can work very well and is a popular ingredient in preserved meats.
+Savory can work very well in the kitchen and is a popular ingredient in preserved meats.
 To cook with it add it in moderate amounts in the early stage of cooking and cut the pieces small.
 Keep some sharp shears in the kitchen for herbs.
-Adding the winter savory this way makes it useful.
+You will notice that adding the winter savory this way makes it useful.

 Recipes Using Savory

 Try this website for 40 recipes using Savory.
-There is a quick Bruschetta at the start.
+Don’t overlook a quick Bruschetta at the start.
 Allrecipes.

 Here is a recipe for making Herbes de Provence in which Savory is a popular element.

-Beans and Savory.
-Beans of all kinds are delicious with Savory.
+Try beans and Savory; beans of all kinds are delicious with Savory.
 This is Garlic green beans with Savory.

-Add savory to cooking water to cut the odor of cabbage and other strong smelling vegetables.
+Also, add savory to cooking water to cut the odor of cabbage and other strong-smelling vegetables.

 Substitutes for Savory

 If you do not have access to Savory and would like to approximate the flavor try one or a combination of these herbs.
-You will want to recreate the slightly piney, spicy, peppery flavor with a bit of sweetness.
+To create a good substitute you will want to recreate the slightly piney, spicy, and peppery flavor with a bit of sweetness.
 Use Mint, Thyme, or Sage in combinations that please you.
 For the mildest flavor add your herbs early in cooking.
-You can add a little more later.
+You can add a little more later if needed.

 How To Grow Your Own Savory

-It is far easier to find young starter plants, as the seeds are slow to germinate.
-We are planting to eat and speed does count.
-Plant in well-drained, soil with plenty of organic matter.
+It is far easier to begin with young starter plants, as the seeds are slow to germinate.
+We are planting herbs to eat and time does count.
+Dig your savory starter plant into well-drained, soil with plenty of organic matter.
 Plant about 12-18″ apart.
-Perennial Savory is a slightly larger plant,.
+Remember that perennial Savory is a slightly larger plant.

 Light, Water, and Feeding

-Savory performs best in full sun and with regular water, as you would any herb.
+Savory performs best in full sun and with regular water, as you would give to any herb.
 Once established, it is drought tolerant.
-This is a smaller and decorative plant; use it in your display garden if that is where you have space.
-Always plant culinary herbs as convenient as possible for the kitchen.
+Savory is a small and decorative plant; use it in your display garden if that is where you have space.
+Also, always plant culinary herbs as convenient as possible for the kitchen.

 Savory should not require fertilizer, add fresh compost around the plants at midseason.